romazu/arxivql/README.md

   - They don't match the first character of the term, i.e., `au:??tskever` fails, but `au:Sutske???` is okay
   - Categories can also be "wildcarded", i.e., `cat:cs.?I` is a valid filter
   - `?` and `*` can be combined, e.g., `cat:q-?i*` is valid and matches both `q-bio` and `q-fin`
+  - Text fields other than `author` and `category` are stemmed (see the notes on normalization and API quirks below), which means that wildcards often do not work as expected on them.

+- arXiv search engine internally normalizes input terms before matching (based on observed behavior -- this is not documented in the official API):
+  - Terms are lowercased, hyphens are replaced with spaces, text is tokenized into words, and each token is stemmed with a Porter-like stemmer before being reassembled into a query string.
+  - Example normalizations:
+    - `transformers` → `transform`
+    - `self-attention mechanisms` → `self attent mechan`
+  - This normalization also applies to quoted searches.
+For example, `ti:"mechanics"` can match both "mechanic" and "mechanism", because `mechanics` is normalized to `mechan`.
+More on quoted-query behavior below.
+  - The `author` field is not stemmed, so `au:john` and `au:johns` are different queries.
+  - Because of this normalization, the following queries are equivalent:

+    ```text
+    abs:("self-attention mechanisms")
+    abs:("Mechanisms Attention Self")
+    abs:"self-attention mechanisms"
+    abs:"selfs attentive mechanics"
+    abs:"-- selfs -- --- attentive----mechanics --"
+    abs:("-- -- mechaniC --- ATTENTIVE----seLfs --")
+    ```

+  - You can approximate this normalization locally using NLTK:

+    ```python
+    import nltk

+    nltk.download("punkt_tab")
+    stemmer = nltk.PorterStemmer()

+    def normalize_text(text: str) -> str:
+        text_clean = text.lower()
+        text_clean = text_clean.replace("-", " ")
+        tokens = nltk.word_tokenize(text_clean)
+        stemmed = [stemmer.stem(token) for token in tokens]
+        return " ".join(stemmed)

+    print(normalize_text("transformers"))
+    print(normalize_text("self-attention mechanisms"))
+    # Output:
+    # transform
+    # self attent mechan
+    ```

-- Quoted items imply exact sequence matching:
+- Quoted items imply exact matching, but:
-  - For text fields, this means standard phrase matching
-  - For categories, order matters: `cat:"hep-th cs.AI"` differs from `cat:"cs.AI hep-th"`.
-Article categories are ordered in arXiv API.
-  - Queries like `cat:"cs.* hep-th"` or `cat:"cs.*"` return no results as they search for literal category names, and, e.g., literal `cs.*` category does not exist.
+  - For regular text fields (i.e., all except categories), this behaves like an AND operator over all normalized words in the quoted phrase in any order (see normalization note above), rather than strict character-by-character phrase matching.
+  - For categories, quoted multi-category queries don't work at all.
+For example, `cat:"hep-th cs.AI"` and `cat:"cs.* hep-th"` don't match anything and give zero results.
+The `Q.category` constructor in this library raises an exception for this case.
+  - Single categories can be quoted (`cat:"cs.*"`), but this is redundant.
-  - Double quotes are special characters and should be carefully handled.
-E.g., `"""` finds nothing, and `""2"""` is equivalent to `"2"` and `2`.
+  - Beyond the usages above, double quotes are special characters and should be carefully handled.
+They often give unintuitive results: for example, `ti:"` returns an error, while `ti:""`, `ti:""""`, and `ti:"""""` return identical matches without a `"` character in them, and `""2"""` is equivalent to `""2""` but not to `"2"`.
   - This library raises exceptions for most such problematic queries.

 - Spaces between terms or fields imply OR operations:
   `cat:hep-th cat:cs.AI` equals `cat:hep-th OR cat:cs.AI`